tlit60101/Windows-Deployment/README.md

 # Windows Configuration Designer Setup Guide

 This document details how to download and install Windows Configuration Designer (WCD), create an advanced deployment package, and deploy it during Windows setup.
+Included is a test deployment package (`.ppkg`) that you can open within Windows Configuration Designer and configure according to your needs.

 ---